Prakhar-002/WANDERLUST/README.md

-# WONDERLUST ➺🧳Your Gateway to Global Adventures ✈️
+# WANDERLUST ➺🧳Your Gateway to Global Adventures ✈️

-Wonderlust is a `travel website` built using the `MEEN (MongoDB, Express, EJS, Node.js) stack`.
+Wanderlust is a `travel website` built using the `MEEN (MongoDB, Express, EJS, Node.js) stack`.
 It allows users to explore travel destinations, create itineraries, and share travel experiences.

 <br/>

 <h1 align="center">

 <a href="https://wanderlust-002.onrender.com/"><strong> ➥ 🛖  Live Your Home
 </strong></a>
 </h1>